zitadel/zitadel/docs/docs/guides/authentication/identity-brokering.md

 1. Go to your organization settings by selecting **Organization** in the menu, or by following this link: <https://console.zitadel.ch/org>.
 2. Modify your login policy.
 3. As long as you have the default policy, you can't change the policy.
-To set your own settings, select **create custom**.
+To set your own settings, select **Create Custom Policy**.

 ![Add custom login policy](/img/console_org_custom_login_policy.gif)

 ### 3.Configure new identity provider

 1. Go to the identity providers section.
-Select **new**.
+Select **New**.
 2. Fill out the form:
    - Use the issuer, `clientid` and client secret provided by your provider
    - The scopes will be prefilled with `openid`, `profile` and `email`, because this information is relevant for ZITADEL.